 While trichroism can usually help distinguish grandidierites from other gems, lazulites can occur with blue-green colors and show colorless/blue/dark blue pleochroism.
 They also appear cabbed and, more rarely, faceted.
 Nevertheless, lazulites have somewhat higher refractive indices (RI) and specific gravity (SG).
 Grandidierites also have greater hardness.
-Keep in mind that scratch tests for hardness should only be used as a last resort to identify rough.
-Don’t conduct this test on a finished gemstone.
+Keep in mind that scratch tests for hardness should only be used as a last resort to identify rough, so don’t conduct this test on a finished gemstone.

-Grandidierites from Madagascar may have following properties (on the lower end of the typical range):
+Grandidierites from Madagascar may have the following properties (on the lower end of the typical range):

 For many years, Cap Andrahomana in southern Madagascar, the type locality, was the only well-known source of gem-quality material.
 A new find in Tranomaro, also near Cap Andrahomana, has produced transparent, gem-quality grandidierites.